TIME Person of the Year 2017: The Silence Breakers

 ‘Someone who is in the limelight is able to speak out more easily than people who are poor.
 The reality of being a woman is the same—the difference is the risk each woman must take.’

 Attorneys for the staffing company that employed Pezqueda deny her allegations.
-Terranea Resort declined to comment.
+Terranea Resort declined to comment except to say that the suit involves an outside agency.

 Blaise Godbe Lipman28Director

-Lipman accused his former agent Tyler Grasham of sexually assaulting him when he was 18.
+Lipman accused a former agent, Tyler Grasham, of sexually assaulting him when he was 18.
 Grasham has since been dismissed by his agency and is being investigated by the Los Angeles Police Department.

 ‘I experienced a little bit of victim blaming, victim shaming—people digging into my Instagram and pulling up sexy photos, as if that discredited me from speaking out against sexual violence.
 And gay men are often highly sexualized in the media, so coming out with a story of sexual assault, especially one that also involved alcohol and maybe drugs, there is an idea that 'Well, did you want it?.'’